 Production agriculture is defined as agriculture for the purpose of producing any and all plant and animal commodities for commercial purposes.
-All four proposed parcels are considered irrigated farmland and 90% or more of the proposed parcels are in production agriculture use (corn).
-The applicant proposes to plant the proposed parcels in almond orchards following project approval.
-In this case, all proposed parcels would meet the 90% production agricultural use.
-Therefore the "nobuild" restriction on the construction of any additional residential development would be void.
-None of the proposed parcels or remainder are improved with single-family dwellings.
+Both proposed parcels are considered irrigated farmland and ninety percent or more of the proposed parcels are in production agriculture use.
+In this case, both of the proposed parcels would meet the 90% production agricultural use.
+Therefore, the "no-build" restriction on the construction of any additional residential development would be void.
+Neither of the proposed parcels are improved with single-family dwellings.
 Under the Zoning Ordinance for the A-2 zoning district, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU).
 The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
-The project was referred to the Department of Conservation for review regarding the Williamson Act; however, no response was received.
+Any development on the proposed parcels will need to meet the criteria under the "no-build" restriction prior to issuance of a building permit.
+Any further development resulting from this project will be consistent with existing uses in the surrounding area permitted in the General Agriculture (A-2) zoning district.

 Any further development resulting from this project will be consistent with existing uses in the surrounding area permitted in the General Agriculture (A-2) zoning district.
 Accordingly, no adverse impacts to the existing visual character of the site or its surroundings are anticipated.
 Consistent with the findings of the GPU EIR, the potential impacts associated with Aesthetics are considered to be less than significant.
-If approved, all proposed parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the A-2 zoning district.
+If approved, both parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the General Agricultural (A-2) zoning district.
 Accordingly, the potential impacts to Aesthetics are considered to be consistent with those considered in the GPU EIR.

-References: Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.1
+References: Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 II.
-AGRICULTURE AND FOREST RESOURCES: In Significant Impact Not Substantial Consistent determining whether impacts to agricultural resources Project Identified by New with GPU are significant environmental effects, lead agencies may Impact GPU EIR Information EIR refer to the California Agricultural Land Evaluation and - Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping X and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a х Williamson Act contract? ^ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources x Code section 4526), or timberland zoned Timberland ^ Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest Х land to non-forest use? ^ e) Involve other changes in the existing environment which, due to their location or nature, could result in x conversion of Farmland, to non-agricultural use or ^ conversion of forest land to non-forest use?
+AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board Would the project: a) Convert Prime Farmland, Unique Farmland, or Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? х d) Result in the loss of forest land or conversion of forest land to non-forest use? x e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+X